HPK1101/ISP-Tuning-Public/README.md

 <img src="isp_output/002-BLC-output.png" alt="Manual Demosaic" width="900"/>
 </p>
 ###########################################################################################################
 ## 003-Lens Shading Correction

 Lens shading (or vignetting) occurs when image intensity varies across the sensor, typically causing the corners to be darker than the center.
 This happens due to a combination of optical, mechanical, and sensor-level effects.

 Here are the main causes:
-- Optical: Cosine Fourth Law (Natural Vignetting):
+- Optical-Cosine Fourth Law (Natural Vignetting):
 Light falls off as the angle of incidence increases from the optical axis.
 This is caused by lens geometry and becomes stronger in wide-angle lenses and large format sensors.

-- Optical: Lens Design Limitations
+- Optical-Lens Design Limitations
 Lenses are optimized for central sharpness, and so the edge illumination suffers.
 So the lens design and sensor size mismatch will result a lens shading, for example, if the sensor is too large for the lens design.

 <p align="center">